rickballard/CoCivium/docs/cc/00-Poetics/codex_Codex_Consent.md

 - Hidden in complexity
 - Treated as permanent

-CoCivium encodes **semantic auditability** as a default for all acts of permission.
+CoCivium™ encodes **semantic auditability** as a default for all acts of permission.

 —Footprint: ⊘
 [ ∴ ✦ ∵ ]